A higher standard

 Every report carries a SHA-256 content hash, a timestamped seal, and the full findings table — severity, consensus count, and penalty.
 The scorecard is deterministic: same inputs, same score.

-View the full specimen →| Finding | Severity | Consensus | Penalty |
+View published specimens →| Finding | Severity | Consensus | Penalty |

 |---|---|---|---|